-Dangerous Implement / 13 - The act of possessing or using devices which are designed to inflict or could inflict pain or injury to another individual.
+Dangerous Object / 13 - The act of possessing or using devices which are designed to inflict or could inflict pain or injury to another individual.
 The act of possessing any item, although not specifically designed to do harm to another person, which is used to cause or attempt to cause injury or is used to put someone in reasonable fear of injury, or the item is considered disruptive on a school campus.
+This offense may include, but is not limited to, lighters, concealed self-defense chemical spray containing 2 ounces or less that is not used or threatened to be used.